akka/alpakka/docs/src/main/paradox/orientdb.md

 ## Database connection

 Sources, Flows and Sinks provided by this connector need a `OPartitionedDatabasePool` to access to OrientDB.
+It is your responsibility to close the database connection eg. at actor system termination. **This API has become deprecated in OrientDB, please suggest a Pull Request to use the latest APIs instead.**

 Scala
 : @@snip [snip](/orientdb/src/test/scala/docs/scaladsl/OrientDBSpec.scala) { #init-settings }